arshidkv12/openEshop/oc/kohana/system/guide/kohana/errors.md

 # Error/Exception Handling

-Kohana provides both an exception handler and an error handler that transforms errors into exceptions using PHP's [ErrorException](http://php.net/errorexception) class.
+Koseven provides both an exception handler and an error handler that transforms errors into exceptions using PHP's [ErrorException](http://php.net/errorexception) class.
 Many details of the error and the internal state of the application is displayed by the handler:

 1. Exception class
 2. Error level